 We find the best prices for rentals come from UK sites because they include all the fees and insurance.

-4. Buying a Car in the USA Isn’t That Easy
+4. Know That Buying a Car in the USA Isn’t That Easy

 …and it’s probably more trouble than it’s worth unless you’re spending at least six months road tripping.